gvlproject/gvl.ansible.playbook/readme.md

 is heavily reliant on the [Galaxy CloudMan playbook][cloudman] and is intended for anyone wanting to deploy a customised version of the GVL on a public or private cloud.
-The overall process for building the GVL follows very closely the one for building Galaxy on the Cloud and hence it is recommended to also read [this page][building] that describes the high-level details of the build process - just use this playbook instead of the one mentioned in that document.
+The overall process for building the GVL follows very closely the one for building *Galaxy on the Cloud* and hence it is recommended to first read [this page][building] that describes the high-level concepts of the build process - just use this playbook instead of the one mentioned in that document.

 There are several roles contained in this playbook; the roles manage